Is this topic for you?

 How can you screen for colorectal cancer?

 Screening tests can find or prevent many cases of colon and rectal cancer.
 They look for a certain disease or condition before any symptoms appear.
-Experts recommend routine colon cancer testing for everyone ages 50 to 74 who has a normal risk for colon cancer.
+Experts say that most adults should start regular screening at age 50 and stop at age 74.
+Talk with your doctor about your risk and when to start and stop screening.
 Your doctor may recommend getting tested more often or at a younger age if you have a higher risk.
-Talk to your doctor about when you should be tested.

 Health Tools help you make wise health decisions or take action to improve your health.